fireae/coreVM/README.md

 languages that are available, many of them lack the robustness, efficiency and versatility that can meet the language requirements.

-coreVM is a language-agnostic runtime framework.
-Its design strives to achieve extremely versatile interfaces and modern runtime functionalities, which unfetters language developers from the burden of developing their own.
-Instead of re-inventing the wheel, developers can focus on the design and development of language features. coreVM strives to provide versatile capabilities that can meet the demands of most high-level programming languages through the following:
+coreVM is a language-agnostic programming language runtime framework, designed with versatile interfaces and modern runtime functionalities to unfetter language developers from the burden of creating their own.
+Instead of re-inventing the wheel, developers can focus better on the design and implementation of core language features. coreVM strives to meet the demands of programming languages of diverse types through the following:

 * An [instruction set](http://corevm.readthedocs.io/en/latest/reference.html#instruction-set) that can broadly cover fundamental language functionalities.
 * An [abstract language representation](http://corevm.readthedocs.io/en/latest/ir_reference.html) that can capture high-level language constructs.
 * A [set of APIs](http://corevm.readthedocs.io/en/latest/reference.html#apis) for extensions, customizations, and optimizations.
 * A well thought and extensible [architecture](http://corevm.readthedocs.io/en/latest/design.html).

-The points above together illustrate the core philosophy of the project that coreVM can be a powerful platform for developers to devise modern high-level programming languages.
-Hopefully, as the project evolves, it will help guide language developers devise novel language designs and implementations that can shape the next generation of computing.
+The points above together illustrate the project's core vision that it strives to be a powerful platform that can envision and enpower developers devise modern programming languages.
+Hopefully, as the project evolves, it will help guide language developers devise novel language designs and features that can shape the next generation of computing.